 Prior to joining The Boeing Company, Jennifer served as chief of staff to U.S. Senator Norm Coleman (R-MN), served in Senate Leadership as Staff Director for Senator Ted Stevens (R-AK), Office of the President ProTempore, and worked as Director of the U.S.-China Interparliamentary Group that advised Members of Congress on U.S. China policy and legislation.
 Along with Senators Stevens and Inouye, she negotiated the agreement with the Chinese government to form the first official dialogue mechanism between the U.S. Senate and the National People’s Congress.

 Jennifer sits on the boards of America’s Promise, the American Council of Young Political Leaders (ACYPL), and the Jennifer Bush-Lawson Foundation (JB-LF).
 She resides in Arlington, VA with her husband and three children.

-Jennifer directs corporate relations for the University of Virginia’s School of Continuing and Professional Studies.
+Jennifer directs enrollment management for the University of Virginia’s School of Continuing and Professional Studies.
 Prior to joining the board, Jen served on the 2016 event committee for the Jennifer Bush-Lawson 5K & Family Fun Day.
 She then became the first full-time executive director for the Jennifer Bush-Lawson Foundation in 2017, a role she held until 2020.

 Jen has also worked at the Wall Street Journal, where she was responsible for building new business and sustaining existing relationships totaling $5 million in annual revenues, and YWCA’s national headquarters, where she served as the vice president of marketing and communications.
 Additionally, she held a series of leadership roles in communications and public affairs at the Aspen Institute, a national nonprofit where she managed all aspects of the department’s work, from public relations, media partnerships, social media and branding to video, events and the Institute’s blog and magazine.